Student Development Office

 If a student makes a decision not to attend a class because of a non-emergency illness or injury (e.g., sore throat, cold, sprained ankle, etc.), it is the responsibility of the student to discuss the absence with the faculty member should the student desire to make up any academic work missed because of the absence.
 Depending upon such factors as the faculty member's class attendance policy, the reasons for the absence, and the student's prior record of class attendance, the faculty member may or may not grant the request to make up work that has been missed.
 It is emphasized that it is the individual faculty member's decision whether or not to grant the request.

-The Office of Student Development and Orientation will serve as a contact resource for a student in extreme/emergency cases when the student is unable to make contact with a faculty member.
-Accidents/hospitalizations that occur out of town, death of an immediate family member (mother, father, sister, brother), serious emotional/psychological problems, serious physical injuries or trauma, and medically prescribed inpatient treatment for substance abuse are examples of situations where the Office of Student Development and Orientation might appropriately be contacted and called upon for assistance.
+The Student Development Office will serve as a contact resource for a student in extreme/emergency cases when the student is unable to make contact with a faculty member.
+Accidents/hospitalizations that occur out of town, death of an immediate family member (mother, father, sister, brother), serious emotional/psychological problems, serious physical injuries or trauma, and medically prescribed inpatient treatment for substance abuse are examples of situations where the Student Development Office might appropriately be contacted and called upon for assistance.

 If the president issues a "University Advisory" because of an emergency condition (such as inclement weather) and classes are not canceled, students should arrange with faculty to complete academic course requirements missed during the time of the advisory.
 Individual faculty members are responsible for their academic course requirements and it is the individual faculty member's decision whether or not to grant a request to make up work that has been missed as a result of a "University Advisory".
 If classes are canceled, faculty members will inform students at a later time how missed course activities will be satisfied.